thijsmie/pytoml11/README.md

 While `tomlkit` focuses on preserving both formatting and comments, its API can be inconsistent, and it occasionally exhibits weird edge case behavior.
 On the other hand, **`pytoml11`**, by using toml11:

-- Does not retain formatting but ensures clean, sorted output.
+- Does not retain whitespace but ensures clean, order-retaining output.
 - Always preserves comments.
 - Offers a simple, reliable, and predictable interface.